-by Tim Neubauer and Julia Kunlo, Evolution Safety Resources on October 24, 2017
+by Julia Kunlo, Evolution Safety Resources on October 24, 2017

 This article is a continuation in the Evolution Safety Resources series, “Your Safety Manual Isn’t Enough.”
 While stressing the importance of building a safety program that reaches beyond written policy, our series explains the need for a Safety Management System (SMS) while exploring common SMS components.
 Defined as a structured and organized means of achieving and maintaining a high level of safety, Safety Management Systems are a collection of efforts, policies, and strategies that work together to keep your team safe.
 We previously noted the National Safety Council’s Nine Elements as a collection of common SMS principles.
 In this article, we will discuss the second element in this collection – Organizational Communications and System Documentation.